General light-cone gauge approach to conformal fields and applications to scalar and vector fields

-Totally symmetric arbitrary spin conformal field propagating in flat space of dimension greater than or equal to four are studied.
-For such fields, we develop ordinary-derivative light-cone gauge formulation.
-We derive explicit form of restrictions imposed by conformal algebra kinematical symmetries on interaction vertices.
-Cubic interaction vertices for conformal scalar fields with arbitrary conformal dimensions and vector conformal fields in space time of arbitrary dimensions are considered in details.
+Totally symmetric arbitrary spin conformal fields propagating in the flat space of even dimension greater than or equal to four are studied.
+For such fields, we develop a general ordinary-derivative light-cone gauge formalism and obtain restrictions imposed by the conformal algebra symmetries on interaction vertices.
+We apply our formalism for the detailed study of conformal scalar and vector fields.
+For such fields, all parity-even cubic interaction vertices are obtained.
+The cubic vertices obtained are presented in terms of dressing operators and undressed vertices.
+We show that the undressed vertices of the conformal scalar and vector fields are equal, up to overall factor, to the cubic vertices of massless scalar and vector fields.
+Various conjectures about interrelations between the cubic vertices for conformal fields in conformal invariant theories and the cubic vertices for massless fields in Poincar\'e invariant theories are proposed.

 {\arabic{footnote}}